 Manages all physical arrangements of the Annual General Meeting (hotel, event venues, catering, travel, etc).

-The Local Arrangements Committee works in coordination with the Program Committee and is responsible for all physical arrangements of the Annual General Meeting (AGM).
+The Local Arrangements Committee works in coordination with the Program Committee and is responsible for site selection and all physical arrangements of the Annual General Meeting (AGM).
 The cycle of site selection should begin two years prior to an AGM.

 Composition of the committee and terms of office are defined in Handbook section 3-1 and governed by the Bylaws.